elvaras/graphdb-premises-plugin/README.md

 # graphdb-premises-plugin

-GraphDB Premises Plugin.
+Premises Plugin for GraphDB.
 Can be used to find which statements (premises) can be used to derive a specific statement.
 This includes:
 - The statement itself, if this is explicitly asserted.
 - The explicit statements (premises) from which the statement is derived through inference.
 If the statement is derived by chaining several inference rules, all the statements in the chain are provided.
 - All intermediate implicit statements (also considered premises) from which the statement is derived.